 Is it cost-effective to downsize my aging parents?

-Well, each parent's financial situations are different.
-So to figure out if it is cost-effective for them to move, sit down and look at the numbers, check out this site: "Figure Out How Moving Changes Your Finances."
+Well, each parent's financial situation is different.
+So, to figure out if it is cost-effective for them to move, sit down and look at the numbers.
+Check out this site: "Figure Out How Moving Changes Your Finances."
 Moving isn't cheap.
 And the undue stress may not make sense for your parents.
-So gather the information together and sit down with your parents and go through the details.
+So gather the information together, sit down with your parents, and go through the details.

 If my parents stay at home, how can I minimize their risk?